The Software Development Customer Journey

-From our experience as a software development company in Bulgaria and Macedonia, we have found that you should start with mapping, i.e. creating a visual representation of the interactions or trust points the clients willl have with the company.
+From our experience as a software development company in Bulgaria and North Macedonia, we have found that you should start with mapping, i.e. creating a visual representation of the interactions or trust points the clients willl have with the company.
 This includes the entire life-cycle from pre-sale phase through post-development and support phases.

 Designing an accurate journey map means walking in your clients’ shoes.

 The journey starts with anticipating and being aware of the clients' problems and corresponding opportunities.
 This brings a new layer of value and efficiency to the mandatory Q&A sessions with our businsess analysts and/or CTOs.
 Then, comes the consideration phase, when the client has an improved understanding possible solutions, but also your approach, team and culture.
 The final step is the decision phase – the client making their own, informed and hopefully comfortable choice.
 Depending on the software development services in question, the details may vary.

 Close to 90% of our engagements over the past 10 years come from referrals or recurring clients.
 This makes our job of creating a successful customer journey a little easier, as we're stepping on more solid ground, rather than treading in unknown territory as is the case with completely new leads.
 The two scenarios reflect on communication with these two types of technological partners.

 As we proceed forward, we highly recommend to all our clients the discovery phase.